NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 >
 >     You should be able to see the the GPU information if it is successfully configured.

-Please note that this configurations were setup on **a host machine with Ubuntu OS**.
-It will throw exceptions or errors when configuring in other Linux OS except Ubuntu.
-But the following scripts can be correctly executed on multiple Linux OS like Centos, Ubuntu, Detian, etc.
+Please note that the above steps for configuring the GPU environment were only tested on **a host machine running Ubuntu OS**.
+It may throw exceptions or errors when configuring in other Linux distributions.
+However, the following scripts should be able to run on multiple Linux distributions like Centos, Ubuntu, Detian, etc.

 ## ★ Import Docker Image